-- 3) In an effort to minimize lost instructional and classroom learning times, Ttabletop drill exercises may should be used in lieu of physical re-enactments with students (prioritizing more in-depth training for school staff who will most likely direct and supervise students during an emergency). addition to actual drills in which students participate. - 4) Written plans and procedures drafted in compliance with this policy must contemplate and make provision for all reasonably foreseeable eventualities, including, but not limited to, the absence of key personnel designated for specific roles, the presence of untrained substitute teachers, parent volunteers, and contractor/vendor personnel, the precise manner in which fire and security personnel know how to navigate the building and obtain access to all locked closets and rooms. - 4)5) The plans and procedures shall be reviewed annually, and updated as appropriate.
+- Staff and students will be informed that the active shooter, bomb threat or lockdown is a drill and not a real event while the drill is occurring, including via intercom/loudspeaker and Emergency Mass Notification (EMN) system. - 2) Care for students during drills must be prioritized and included in every proposed drill plan, including (but not limited to) students caught in the hallway once a lockdown begins (to ensure that no child is left alone and without any supervision during a drill), the range of events and times of day which might find large groups of students outside of class, the manner in which students will be cared for if forced to exit school during inclement weather, and the accommodation of students with demonstrated anxiety or disabilities (including, but not limited to, students with IEPs and 504 plans). - 3) Tabletop drill exercises may be used in addition to actual drills in which students participate. - 4) Written plans and procedures drafted in compliance with this policy must contemplate and make provision for reasonably foreseeable eventualities, including, but not limited to, the absence of key personnel designated for specific roles, the presence of untrained substitute teachers, parent volunteers, and contractor/vendor personnel, the precise manner in which fire and security personnel know how to navigate the building and obtain access to all locked closets and rooms. - 5) The plans and procedures shall be reviewed annually, and updated as appropriate.